Addiction and mental health disorders are both highly treatable.

 In most cases, a co-occurring disorder will begin as a means of self-medication for a mental illness.

-Self Medicating: The Good, The Bad, & The Addictive
+Self Medicating for Recovery: The Good, The Bad, & The Addictive

 Often, people use drugs and alcohol to self-medicate.
 Self-medication is most commonly done to alleviate symptoms of mental illness or physical injury.
 When someone is self-medicating, they are usually looking for shortcuts to dealing with whatever is troubling them.

 For example, the teacher that takes one too many pain relievers to deal with the pain they feel in their knee after surgery during the school day.

 Or perhaps it’s the college student who drinks to help handle the anxiety that they feel while trying to fit in with their roommate’s new friends.